If you misunderstand how to write a novel with the proper structure, your book will never sell.

 They will know who each and every one of their characters are, what their motivations are, the chapters needed for the book, chapter sections, and in some cases, even paragraphs.
 Probably the most famous plotter out there is James Patterson.

-How to Write a Novel: The 5 Key Milestones of Every Successful Novel
+How to Write a Novel with 5 Key Milestones of Every Successful Novel

-Most novels and movies have five key points that make up the core of their story.
+Most novels and movies have five key points that make up the core of their story – it’s a formula that’s been around for longer than books have.

 A stone-cold drama cannot turn into a slapstick comedy by the end of the story.
 That doesn’t mean a stone-cold drama can’t have humor in it, it just means that you can suddenly pivot and become an Adam Sandler movie.